 Wednesday, June 15, 2011

-For all that though, this sadist flashback scene has some extra heavy grotesque resonance, like a promo for a dark drive-in film ALICE's target audience was still too young to see.
-But as with the drug references it's very (intentionally?) muddled.
-What pill does the creepy sadist have in his hand?
+But, as with the drug references, it's very (intentionally?) muddled.
+What pill exactly does the creepy sadist have in his hand if its not acid?
+Are the girls in withdrawal or just bored?
 What sick game is he proposing in his muffled voice, and why does one girl lunge at him while another spins around and races into the other room screaming?
-The effect is unsettling - as if the film is deliberately trying to upset and confuse us while making the crimes depicted impossible to duplicate, scrambling the details to an almost surreal David Lynch-esque degree (Lynch's idea of the dark sex-and-drugs underbelly of TWIN PEAKS, for example, has a similar after school special-run-amok lack of logic).
+The effect is unsettling - as if the film is a nonsensical dream deliberately trying to upset and confuse us while making the crimes depicted impossible to duplicate, scrambling the details to a nightmare logic degree.
+The only other place one can find dislocated drug den space like this is in David Lynch movies, like the blue-light saturated, slowed-motion, after-hours coke parties at the local roadhouse.

 What Alice Sees before leaving